 MPC no longer performs toll-work for high-pressure gas atomization (HPGA).

-HPGA continues to be available via contract work-for-others (WFO), under direction/supervision of Dr. Iver Anderson.
+HPGA continues to be available via contract work-for-others (WFO), under directions/supervision of Dr. Iver Anderson.
 For more information on HPGA work at the Ames Laboratory please contact:

 Dr. Iver Anderson (Group Leader)

 Ames, IA 50011-3020